Sentry-Point-Cyber-Intelligence/.github/profile/README.md

 ---

-## 📬 Contact & Contributions
+## 📬 Contact & Bug Bounty
 * **Location:** Ukraine 🇺🇦
-* **Projects:** Explore our public repositories.
-If you discover a security vulnerability within our tools, please open a secure issue or refer to our security policy.
+* **Inquiries:** If you want to cooperate on threat intelligence or share data regarding system vulnerabilities, please feel free to reach out via GitHub Issues or our verified channels.